learn-academy-2023-india/india-lecture-examples/postgresql-intro.md

 AND continent = 'Asia'
 ```

-wildcard: allows to query for a sequence of characters that are expected in a value
+## wildcard: allows to query for a sequence of characters that are expected in a value
 - denoted with wildcard operator (%)
-- uses LIKE
+- uses LIKE: keyword used for pattern matching
 ```sql
 SELECT name, continent, population
 FROM country
 WHERE population < 1e6
 AND continent LIKE 'South Ame%'
 ```

-subquery
-aggregate functions